dddrrreee/cs140e-24win/labs/16-vm-page-table/README.md

  - Setup a user mode process and make sure that it can't access kernel memory.
  - Make a stack that automatically grows (e.g., if you write beyond the stack pointer it grows the stack automatically).
+As mentioned in the next point, you should call `staff_mmu_sync_pte_mods()` after you modify a page table entry.
+(This invalidates caches it could be in or influence.)
  - Change memory protection (implement `vm_mprotect`), show it faults, and change back.
 (Note: when you modify existing page table entries you will have to call `staff_mmu_sync_pte_mods` after you modify the